dailikessushi/hello-world/CV.md

 1. English skill

-   I will take more time to create documents because I have to use dictionaries.
+   I will take more time to create documents in English because I have to use dictionaries.
 I don't believe in web translators perfectly to describe them correctly because I have ever had a impolite email from a world-wide company by using one.
 Therefore speaking in English does not feel as good as writing.
 However, I complete my job to the last detail.

 2. Chronic Disease